monkeyatcomputer/bundoorascouts.org/_posts/2019-10-12-October-Working-Bee.md

     - working bee
 ---

 Thank you parents and members of Bundoora Scout Group that helped on Saturday.
-Our hall and grounds are looking better than ever thanks to everyones efforts.
+Our hall and grounds are looking better than ever thanks to your efforts.
 Thanks again Chris Parr for coordinating our working bee day.

 Everyone pitched in to help:
  - Finish the kitchen and move stuff back in